zephyrproject-rtos/zscilib/samples/benchmarking/README.rst

 Requirements
 ************

-Depending you the device you are testing with, you may need to enable or disable the ``CONFIG_STDOUT_CONSOLE`` flag.
+Depending on the device you are testing with, you may need to enable or disable the ``CONFIG_STDOUT_CONSOLE`` flag.

 It should be set to ``y`` when using the emulator, and to ``n`` when running on